audeering/opensmile-python/docs/usage.rst

 Custom config
 -------------

-We can create a custom config.
+We can also use custom config files.

 .. jupyter-execute::